julie-is-late/TensorFlow-Signal-Processing/README.md

 ## Sampling and Batching

-Looking at the data itself, the wav files are stereo 16bit PCM (integer)) files.
+Looking at the data itself, the wav files are stereo 16bit PCM integer files.
 To begin with, I converted the data to a 32bit float wav file and normalized the audio to fit within that standard.
 I split apart each file into mono tracks because it allows for us to experiment with different network designs a lot faster.
 However, there are filters which have different effects across stereo channels, so we will lose the ability to train on those for now.
-The audio we are training on is a set of sine, square, and saw waves which travel through a range of requencies.
-Although these waves are very basic, the idea is that the simpler wave shapes might help to train the network to understand frequency analyis easier.
-The validation data is extracted from the same dataset as the training, but the testing data is entirely different.
-It uses the same filter, but it is a recording of a piano being played through it.
-The idea is that this is a much more complex wave shape, so it will be a better test of the network.
+The audio we are training on is a set of sine, square, and saw waves which vary through a range of frequencies.
+Although these waves are very basic, the idea is that these more simple audio samples might help to train the network to understand frequency analyis easier.
+The validation data is split off from the training dataset, but the testing data is entirely different.
+Although the testing data uses the same filter, it is testing how the network performs when given a much more difficult problem: a piano.
+The idea is that this has a much more complex wave shape, so it will be a better test of how well the network understands the problem.

 Because it is time series data, the batching process is a bit trickier.
 Although the data needs to be kept in contiguous chunks, we can still extract the smaller sections of it to train independently on to ensure the network is trained uniformly.
 To do this, I implemented a batching system that does a scrolling window selection of the audio for discrete time periods, and then I shuffle those batches for every epoch.
 If we set the offset of each window to the one next to it is smaller than the length of each window, then we can get some overlap in the windows to further increase the number of available batches.

-*Side note: It might seem at first that we would want to take cuts of the data at small enough intervals to only allow for a handful of oscillations in the data.
-This might ensure that the net would get as close as possible of an idea of the instantaneous frequency data.
-But in reality this wont work.
+Side note - It might seem at first that we would want to take sections of the data at small enough intervals to only allow for a handful of oscillations in the data.
+This might ensure that the network would get an idea of the instantaneous frequency data.
+But in reality this will not work.
 The issue is that the length of an oscillation is directly the result of pitch, so if the pitch changes the window might then cut off parts which are needed to extract the data.
 This is another reason why we must rely on the convolutional filters to slice the data for us.

 ## Training data